Giskard-AI/giskard/docs/open_source/testset_generation/testset_generation/index.md

 RAGET can generate automatically a list of `question`, `reference_answer` and `reference_context` from the knowledge base of the RAG.
 It relies on a chain of LLM operations to generate realistic questions across different types.
-You can then use this **generated test set is to evaluate your RAG agent**.
+You can then use this **generated test set to evaluate your RAG agent**.

 By default, RAGET will create multiple types of questions.
 Each of them are designed to target and evaluate specific components of the RAG system (for example: the retriever, the generation, or the quality of your knowledge base